 I must have been in nursery school when Santa Claus appeared at a local shopping center, appropriately bearded and fat and in his red suit.
 I wanted to go sit on his lap.
 My mom didn’t really approve of her daughter sitting on a strange man’s lap, but she acquiesced.
 It was Santa, after all.
 He was jolly and had a comfortable, cushiony belly to lean against.
 I felt shy in his presence.

 Later that week, we saw another Santa at an outlet mall.
 He was decidedly an outlet Santa: too thin with a long, beaky nose and black hair curling out from his red cap.
 I sat on his lap as well and up close validated that indeed, he was not the Santa of a few days before.
+He was just another guy in a Santa suit.
 I remember that he smelled like cigarettes.

 I asked.
 My mom explained.
 There wasn’t a real Santa Claus.
 “Just some guy they hire to dress up in a Santa suit.”
 There were, in fact, men all over the city.
 “It’s a job some people take in the winter,” my mother said.
 “They must like kids.”